TempeHS/2025SE-Roman.L-Task2/README.md

 [![Python Version](https://img.shields.io/badge/python-3.12.2-blue.svg?style=flat-square)](https://www.python.org/downloads/release/python-3122/)

-# Seoul Bike Sharing Demand
+# Seoul Bike Sharing Demand Predictor

-## Description

 ### Diagrams

 [.working_documents](.working_documents)

+## 1. MLOps Design Phase

-### Business Problem
+### 1.1 Business Problem

 **Domain knowledge:** Urban mobility and transportation

 - Places where rental bikes are used may be redundent due to weather conditions and can waste resources which would be beneficial elsewhere.

-- To address this, the Seoul Metropolitan Government has commisioned me to develop a machine-learning model which predicts rental frequency based on weather conditions.
+- To address this, the Seoul Metropolitan Government has commisioned me to develop a machine-learning model which predicts rental frequency.

-### Machine learning problem
+### 1.2 Refactoring the business problem

-- Predicts the amount of bikes required over weather and time conditions.
+- A machine-learning model which predicts the amount of bikes required over weather and time conditions.

-### Defining success metrics
+### 1.3 Defining success metrics

 - Model generalises well to training data
+- Model generalises well to testing data

-### Available data
+### 1.4 Available data

 I sourced a validated raw data set (https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand).
 The data is saved in the CSV file [2.1.2.SeoulBikeData_Sample_Data.csv.](2.model_development/2.1.data_wrangling/2.1.2.SeoulBikeData_Sample_Data.csv)